Ferdi265/mtga-wine/README.md

 `mtga-wine.sh uninstall`.
 This removes the whole wine prefix.

-DXVK can be uninstalled separately with `mtga-wine.sh uninstall-dxvk`, though this can be done more cleanly by just uninstalling and reinstalling (and not running `mtga-wine.sh install-dxvk` afterwards).
+DXVK can be uninstalled separately with `mtga-wine.sh uninstall-dxvk`, though this can be done more cleanly by just uninstalling and reinstalling using `mtga-wine uninstall && mtga-wine.sh install`.

 ## Environment Variables